yoctoalex/f5-isc-lab/README.rst

 Let's now follow the steps below to simulate SQL Injection attack via browser and our "BuyTime Auction" app.

-`a)` Copy your FQDN from the F5 Cloud Services portal and paste it to your browser.
+`a)` Copy your FQDN from the F5 Cloud Services Portal and paste it to your browser.
 In the **LOG IN** window fill in username value as follows (including single quotes) **' OR 1=1 --'** and use any password as the value.
 Click **LOGIN**.

 .. figure:: _figures/sql_attack_not_blocked.png

-`b)` Turn on High-risk Attack Mitigation enforcement in the Blocking mode
+`b)` Go back to the F5 Cloud Services Portal, the **High-risk Attack Mitigation** tab and toggle **Blocking Mode** on.

 .. figure:: _figures/sql_attack_turn_on.png

-And repeat the attack.
-Now it will be blocked by Essential App Protect
+`c)` And now simulate the attack again by repeating the step **a)** above.
+This time it will be blocked by Essential App Protect.

 .. figure:: _figures/sql_attack_blocked.png

-Detailed events log you can find in the events stream
+You can find detailed event log in the events stream in the F5 Cloud Services Portal, the **VIEW EVENTS** card.

 .. figure:: _figures/sql_attack_events_stream.png

 3. Add an Additional Endpoint
 ************************************************************************

-Let's add the second endpoint located in Europe for European users.
+For now our app has only one endpoint located in Asia Pacific (Sydney) and deployed on Amazon AWS.
+But our application is serving a global audience, so let's add the second endpoint located in Europe for European users.

-In the description field you can find the information required for the second region
+`a)` Go to the F5 Cloud Services Portal, the **PROTECT APPLICATION** card.
+There, in the **Description** field of the **General** tab, you can find the information required for the second region.

 .. figure:: _figures/info_in_description.png

-Go to the region details
+`b)` Select **Manage regions**.

 .. figure:: _figures/manage_regions.png

-Click add region
+`c)` Hit **Add** to add the new region:

 .. figure:: _figures/add_region.png

-Fill the region details with information found in the description field and click save
+`d)` Fill in the region details with the information found in the **Description** field above and **Save** the settings.

 .. figure:: _figures/add_region_details.png

 The application will be deployed to the second region.
-It will take several minutes to complete
+It will take several minutes to complete.

 .. figure:: _figures/add_region_deploying.png

-When the app will be deployed you will see an active state indicator
+When the app is deployed, you will see the **Active** state indicator.

 .. figure:: _figures/add_region_active.png

 **TODO: UPDATE SCREENSHOT**
-You can also track regions on the interactive map
+You can also track regions on the interactive map.
+Go to the **MONITOR APPLICATION** card where you can see that both endpoints are shown on the map.

 .. figure:: _figures/add_region_map.png

-Now let’s test the protected app, as well as the multi-region support using the Opera browser.
-As you remember, we now have two endpoints for users in North America and Europe, so we'll test those two locations.
+`e)` Now let’s test the protected app, as well as the multi-region support using the Opera browser.
+As you remember, we now have two endpoints for users in Asia Pacific and Europe, so we'll test those two locations.
 Keep in mind that Essential App Protect uses performance-based routing to determine the closest endpoint to drive the users to.

-Open the Opera browser, click **VPN** and first select **Americas**.
-This will simulate your entering the test app (BuyTime Auction) from the America region.
+Open the Opera browser, click **VPN** and first select **Asia**.
+This will simulate your entering the test app (BuyTime Auction) from the Asian region.
 Then copy FQDN name in Load balanced record properties and paste into the browser.
-You will get to that IP endpoint which is located in North America, US East (N. Virginia).
+You will get to that IP endpoint which is located in Asia Pacific (Sydney).

 **TODO: UPDATE SCREENSHOT**

 .. figure:: _figures/opera_america.png

-And now select **Europe** in **VPN** of the Opera browser and **Reload** the page.
+`f)` And now select **Europe** in **VPN** of the Opera browser and **Reload** the page.
 You will get to the European IP endpoint, which means that European users are directed to that IP Endpoint.

 **TODO: UPDATE SCREENSHOT**